 What is a Dog Expert Witness?

 A Dog Expert Witness is a person used to explain anything within their area of expertise to the courts.
-They can be instructed by the prosecution or defence, but must remain independent, truthful and impartial, with their duty being to the court or tribunal - not the person instructing them.
-A Dog Expert Witness needs to have a comprehensive understanding of their field, with a combination of experience, qualifications and confidence in order to advise the court with all issues regarding dogs and their behaviour.
+They can be instructed by the prosecution or defence but must remain independent, truthful and impartial, with their duty being to the court or tribunal - not the person instructing them.
+A Dog Expert Witness needs to have a comprehensive understanding of their field, with a combination of experience, qualifications and confidence in order to advise the court on all issues regarding dogs and their behaviour.

 I specialise in:

 - Expert witness in dog bites

 - Appearance in court as a dog expert witness

 - Dog assessments for adoption

 I can assist with cases under the following Acts:

 - Dangerous Dog (Amendment) Act 1997 & 2014 (.gov.uk source)